Business Valuation Methods

 - Comparative transaction method

-Both types of methods work by comparing the subject business to similar companies that sold recently.
+Market methods let you figure out your business value by comparing your company to similar businesses that sold recently.
 For private companies, the sales of similar privately owned businesses can offer a compelling source of market comparables.
 However, the quality of such data is usually not nearly as reliable as transaction data filed by public companies.
-Transactions involving small capitalization public companies are often used as evidence of business value for privately owned firms.
+Transactions involving small capitalization public companies are often used as evidence of business value for privately owned firms, with an adjustment for their relative lack of marketability.

-Valuation Formulas derived from comparable business sales are a standard way to determine the business fair market value.
+Valuation Multiples derived from comparable business sales are the typical tools to estimate business value.

-To conclude what a business is worth, you can take the results of several business valuation methods into account.
+To put together a well rounded picture of business value, you can combine the results of several business valuation methods by averaging the numbers or indicating the range of values, from low to high.
 This process is often referred to as business value synthesis.